vigetlabs/platomformio/README.md

 You can kill a process anytime with `cmd-shift-k`

 ##Settings

+- *Platformio path:* Defaults to `/usr/local/bin/platformio`.
+Can find your PlatformIO command path like so: `which platformio`.

 - *Verbose Builds:* Default behavior is to only show build output if there is an error.
 Check this if you want to see all build output.